ketildanielsen/aframe/index.md

 ![image](https://user-images.githubusercontent.com/9844906/94249027-9493ba80-ff1f-11ea-9626-963cf2a00d81.png)
 The camera is at y=1.6, and obviously higher "up" than the box, which seems centered at (0,0,0) with a width and height of 1.

 The camera has a field of view, defined by the four yellow rays.
+The problem above was that the red box at (0,0,0) was outside of the default camera view.

 The white ray is the "eye" of the camera, it points to the center of the field of view.

 Try top view, left view and other view to verify the positioning.
 This should explain the situation to you.